wighawag/template-foundry/README.md

 Tested from a fresh install of : https://www.microsoft.com/en-US/software-download/windows10ISO on [virtualbox](https://www.virtualbox.org/).

-You need to install [Visual Studio Community](https://visualstudio.microsoft.com/free-developer-offers/) on it.

-This is the [direct link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030) to the Installer (as of today, 2023/04/26) :

-You have to install the installer and then install Visual Studio Community with it.

-!! **Do not forget to pick the "Desktop Development With C++" in the "Worloads" tab.
-You do not need anything more.**

-Next we want to install bash if you do not have already.
+You first install bash if you do not have already.
 For that we are using git which comes with bash.

 You can install it via [scoop](https://scoop.sh/).